-This information explains bone marrow harvesting for autologous or allogeneic bone marrow transplants.
+This information explains bone marrow harvesting for autologous or allogeneic stem cell transplants.

 Before Your Procedure